Guidance

 Hydrogen chloride, in the form of hydrochloric acid, may be added to water supplies or swimming pools to change the pH and prevent scale formation.
 Its use in swimming pools is tightly controlled and due to the acid being neutralised, does not present a health hazard.

-Hydrogen chloride and the environment
+How hydrogen chloride gets into the environment

 Hydrogen chloride is formed by human activities such as from coal-burning power stations and incinerators.
 Burning of fossil fuels produces hydrogen chloride, although the use of these fuels is decreasing so will be a minor source of hydrogen chloride emissions in the future.
 Hydrogen chloride is also formed in large quantities when materials such as plastics or polyvinyl chloride (PVC) are burnt.
 Volcanoes also produce hydrogen chloride.